Jaded-Encoding-Thaumaturgy/vs-rgtools/README.md

 #### Optimizations
 - Replaces certain depreciated modes in RGVS/RGSF with core plugins
-- Functions using the plugins std.Expr, std.MakeDiff and std.MergeDiff such as `sbr` and `MinBlur` have been completely rewritten to speed them up as much as possible
+- Functions `sbr` and `MinBlur` have been completely rewritten to speed them up as much as possible

 #### Enhancements
 - Add `planes` parameters to functions and plugins that previously didn't have them.
 This will override any kind of mode or radius-type parameter